In a web application, you should verify that the following items are safe for operation in a multi-threaded environment:

 Many applications use a framework.
 Frameworks usually define the servlet class, and the thread-safety of those servlets will be explicitly stated by a well-documented framework.
-Many frameworks require the application developer to define actions for implementing features.
-In this case, the framework owns the servlet, and the servlet in turn uses your action objects.
-A well-designed framework will create your action objects on the fly, on the single thread assigned to handle a single request.
+Many frameworks require the application developer to define actions or controllers for implementing features.
+In this case, the framework owns the servlet, and the servlet in turn uses your action/controller objects.
+Some frameworks will create your action objects on the fly, on the single thread assigned to handle a single request.
 This in turn means that your actions will be confined to a single thread; thus, in this case, your action classes will have no need for thread-safety.

-The most glaring example of a framework which violates this rule is Struts 1.
+An example of a framework which violates this rule is Struts 1.
 In Struts 1, your actions must be designed for operation in a multi-threaded environment.
-This is a poor design for a framework, since ensuring a class is thread-safe is both non-trivial to implement and easy to forget.
-This is an onerous and unnecessary burden for an application developer.
+This can be considered a defect, since ensuring a class is thread-safe is both non-trivial to implement and easy to forget.

 In the case of servlet filters, a framework is not usually used when defining them.
 In this case, you have to be careful that your servlet filter class is indeed safe for operation in a multi-threaded environment.